qmk/qmk_firmware/docs/getting_started_make_guide.md

 `AUDIO_ENABLE`

 This allows you output audio on the C6 pin (needs abstracting).
-See the [audio section](#audio-output-from-a-speaker) for more information.
+See the [audio page](feature_audio.md) for more information.

 `FAUXCLICKY_ENABLE`